stepanataccolade/docsv2/sources/ci_configure.md

 The image you specify in this section should be available to Shippable when the build reaches this step.
 To learn how to build your CI image from a Dockerfile or pull from a registry, check out the sections below.

 ###Building your CI image
-TODO: Rewrite since after yml is finalized

 If you want to build your Docker image as part of your workflow for each CI run, you will need to do the followng in your shippable.yml-

 ```
 pre_ci:
-    docker build myrepo/Dockerfile -t manishas/myImage:tip
+    docker build -t myImage:tip .

 pre_ci_boot:
-    image_name: manishas/myImage
+    image_name: myImage
-    image_tag: latest
+    image_tag: tip
     pull: false
     envs: FOO=BAR
     options: --privileged=true
 ```
+For your specific case:

+* `image_name` value is the name of the image that was built in the `pre_ci` step.
+*  `image_tag` is the tag for the image that was built in the `pre_ci` step.
+* set `pull` to `false` if you want to use the image you built during the `pre_ci` step instead of pulling from a docker registry.
+* In the `env` section, you can enter any environment variables you want to be set inside your CI container.
+* In the `options` tag, enter any docker options you want to use in the `docker run` command.

-This will ensure that manishas/myImage:tip is used to start the CI container with the option `--privileged=true` and with the environment variable FOO=BAR already set within the container.
+The example yml above will ensure that manishas/myImage:tip is used to start the CI container with the option `--privileged=true` and with the environment variable FOO=BAR already set within the container.

 TODO: Add sample project

 ###Pulling your CI image from a Docker registry

+You can pull any image you have access to from a Docker registry and use that to spin up your CI build container.

-If you want to pull your CI image from a supported Docker registry, you will need to do the following-
+To pull a private image from a registry, you will need to do the following-

 1. Create an account integration for your registry ([Instructions here](int_docker_registries.md))
 2. Add the integration to your project settings ([Instructions here](ci_projects.md#enable_integrations))